Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06a-data-warehouse-load.md

     > **Note:** In this case, we are only loading data from the year 2021.
 However, you have the option to modify it to load data from previous years.

-## Run analytical queries
+### Task 7: Run analytical queries

-Let's run some analytical queries to validate the data in the warehouse.
+In this task, you will run analytical queries to validate the data loaded into the warehouse.

 1. On the top menu, select **New SQL query**, then copy and run the following query.